 Soft Start Seen For Indonesia Stock Market

-(RTTNews) - The Indonesia stock market has finished lower in two straight sessions, sinking almost 60 points or 0.8 percent along the way.
-The Jakarta Composite Index now rests just above the 6,880-point plateau and it's expected to open in the red again on Monday.
+(RTTNews) - The Indonesia stock market has moved higher in two straight sessions, gathering more than 60 points or 0.9 percent along the way.
+The Jakarta Composite Index now rests just above the 6,940-point plateau although it may run out of steam on Wednesday.

-The global forecast for the Asian markets is mixed to lower thanks to continuing concerns over the outlook for interest rates.
-The European markets were down and the U.S. bourses were mixed and the Asian markets are expected to split the difference.
+The global forecast for the Asian markets is murky, with little movement expected as support from technology stocks will likely be offset by weakness from oil companies.
+The European and U.S. markets were mixed and little changed and the Asian bourses are tipped to follow suit.

-The JCI finished slightly lower on Friday following mixed performances from the financial shares and resource stocks.
+The JCI finished modestly higher on Tuesday following gains from the cement companies and mixed performances from the financials and resource stocks.

-Among the actives, Bank Danamon Indonesia improved 0.70 percent, while Bank CIMB Niaga sank 0.81 percent, Bank Negara Indonesia dipped 0.26 percent, Bank Central Asia dropped 0.84 percent, Bank Mandiri collected 0.49 percent, Bank Rakyat Indonesia rallied 1.04 percent, Indosat Ooredoo Hutchison advanced 0.85 percent, Indocement surged 4.56 percent, Semen Indonesia skyrocketed 5.80 percent, Indofood Suskes jumped 1.85 percent, Astra International added 0.44 percent, Energi Mega Persada soared 6.30 percent, Astra Agro Lestari gained 0.61 percent, Vale Indonesia climbed 0.70 percent, Bumi Resources retreated 1.44 percent and Aneka Tambang, United Tractors and Timah were unchanged.
+Among the actives, Bank Danamon Indonesia shed 0.69 percent, while Bank CIMB Niaga fell 0.41 percent, Bank Negara Indonesia slumped 0.53 percent, Bank Central Asia collected 0.85 percent, Bank Mandiri rose 0.24 percent, Bank Rakyat Indonesia improved 1.46 percent, Indosat Ooredoo Hutchison rallied 2.02 percent, Indocement spiked 2.63 percent, Semen Indonesia added 0.66 percent, Indofood Suskes perked 0.37 percent, United Tractors gained 0.51 percent, Energi Mega Persada skyrocketed 8.63 percent, Astra Agro Lestari lost 0.61 percent, Aneka Tambang retreated 1.34 percent, Bumi Resources surged 6.57 percent and Astra International, Vale Indonesia and Timah were unchanged.

-The lead from Wall Street is inconsistent as the major averages opened lower on Friday, although only the NASDAQ ended the session in the red.
+The lead from Wall Street provides little clarity as the major averages went on a volatile ride Tuesday that saw them finish on opposite sides of the unchanged line.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!